 Signs You’re Dealing With Narcissistic Abuse

-One must spot it before they can heal.
+You must spot narcissistic abuse before you can heal.

-Nobody deserves to spend even one moment of their precious lives in an abusive relationship.
+Nobody deserves to spend even one moment in an abusive relationship.
 Unfortunately, not every narcissistic person fits the same mold, and they are often challenging to identify.

-Making matters even more difficult is the fact that being in a relationship with a narcissistic partner can lead to a condition known as narcissistic abuse syndrome, in which your self-confidence and mental health are compromised.
-This way, you begin to doubt your own perception of reality, and recognising narcissistic abuse becomes more difficult.
+Making matters worse is that being in a relationship with a narcissistic partner can lead to narcissistic abuse syndrome, in which your self-confidence and mental health are compromised.
+This way, you begin to doubt your own perception of reality.
+Therefore, recognizing narcissistic abuse becomes more difficult.

-So, although abuse comes in countless forms, the focus here will be on identifying how people with narcissistic traits can create their own unique form of abuse, how you can spot it (not always an easy feat), and most importantly, how to avoid getting into a relationship with an abusive partner to begin with.
+Abuse comes in countless forms — emotional abuse, physical abuse, etc. But our focus is identifying how those with narcissistic traits create their own forms, and how you can spot them.
+Most importantly, how to avoid getting into a relationship with an abusive partner.

-Narcissistic abuse is a wide-ranging form of abuse perpetrated—whether consciously or unconsciously—by someone suffering from narcissism or sociopathy.
+Narcissistic abuse is a wide-ranging form perpetrated — consciously or not — by someone suffering from narcissism or sociopathy.
 In a nutshell, narcissistic partners use manipulative language and behavior to control or alter their partner’s perceptions and behaviors.
 There are several ways they set about doing this.

 Ultimately, narcissistic abuse can be emotional, mental, physical, sexual, spiritual, or even financial.
 Or, all of the above.
 Here are a few examples of narcissistic abuse you may not have identified:

-Not all who are verbally abusive are narcissistic.
-There are many types of abusers out there, after all.
-That said, narcissistic verbal abuse often includes demanding, belittling, bullying, name-calling, criticizing, sarcasm, undermining, interrupting, opposing, accusing, blaming, shaming, threatening, and flying into rages—to name a few.
+Not everyone who is verbally abusive is narcissistic.
+There are many types of abusers, after all.
+That said, narcissistic verbal abuse often includes belittling, name-calling, criticizing, undermining, interrupting, accusing, blaming, shaming, threatening, and flying into rages.

 Manipulative behavior is often a cover for all-out aggression.
-One of the hallmarks of manipulation is language that seems harmless or even flattering on the surface, while underneath you feel degraded or threatened.
+One of the hallmarks of manipulation is language that, on the surface, seems harmless, or even flattering.
+However, underneath the words, you feel degraded or threatened.
 This is, in a sense, how narcissistic abuse syndrome occurs.

-Emotional blackmail is one form of manipulation which can include warnings, intimidation, or punishment—in turn provoking self-doubt, fear, obligation, or guilt.
+Emotional blackmail is a form of manipulation that can include warnings, intimidation, or punishment.
+That, in turn, provokes self-doubt, fear, obligation, or guilt.
 Those of us who had narcissistic parents may not even recognize it as such.

-Gaslighting is a tactic commonly used by narcissists to make you distrust your own perceptions of reality, your self-worth, intuition, and even your sanity.
-The classic narcissist will deny any wrongdoing if confronted by their partner, turning the situation around so that the victim is the one to blame for their perceived abuse.
+Gaslighting is a tactic used to make you distrust your own perceptions of reality, self-worth and even your sanity.
+The classic narcissist will deny wrongdoing if confronted by a partner.
+They then turned the situation around so that the victim is to blame for their perceived abuse.

-Narcissists may even take measures to sabotage your career, your artistic endeavors, or your relationships with family and friends—either to get back at you for a perceived slight or to simply hold you back so they can feel at an advantage.
+Narcissists may even take measures to sabotage your career, artistic endeavors, or relationships with family and friends.
+The intention is to get back at you for a perceived slight, or to hold you back so they are at an advantage.